Satopanth Lake – Satopanth Trek Route and Travel Guide

 Safety precautions during the trek

-It is necessary to put some necessary things together when you are on a trek.
+It is necessary to put together some necessary things when you are on a trek.
 Like a torch, rope, first aid kit, and water bottle.
-Never choose any shortcut you may lose the original route and get lost in the terrain.
+Never choose any shortcut, you may lose the original route and get lost in the terrain.
 So always follow the instructions from your trek guide.

-Leaving no trace: practicing responsible tourism
+Leaving no trace: Practising responsible tourism

 Whatever you carry with you like water bottles, plastic bags to carry foodstuff or any kind of plastic you see in between the trek.
 It is requested to carry all the plastic things with you back to the Ransi and put them into the dustbins there.
 We must keep nature clean and save Mother Earth.

-How to reach Madmaheshwar Temple?
+How to reach the Madmaheshwar Temple?

-You can reach Madmaheshwar by completing a trek of 16 Km which starts from Ransi village.
-The trek to Madmaheshwar is easy to grade up to Bantoli village, but from Bantoli the trek becomes steep up to the temple and it is the hardest portion of the trek.
+You can reach Madmaheshwar by completing a trek of 16 Km, which starts from Ransi village.
+The trek to Madmaheshwar is easy to grade up to Bantoli village, but from Bantoli, the trek becomes steep up to the temple and it is the hardest portion of the trek.

 Bantoli is the location where Madhyamaheshwar Ganga and Martyenda Ganga meet.
 The trail continues to Khatara, Nanu and then Madmaheshwar.

-Gaundhar and Kalimath are two important places on the route to Madmaheshwar temple.
+Gaundhar and Kalimath are two important places on the route tothe Madmaheshwar temple.
 The trek is so tough, but the beauty of nature will make your journey easy and your mind will be refreshed.
 For photographers, nature lovers and content creators, it’s like heaven.

 By road